redis-stack/redis-stack-website/README.md

 - `HIDE_END`: End a ‘by default hidden’ code block
 - `REMOVE_START`: Starts a code block that should be entirely removed when taking the example over.
 This is in particular useful to remove lines of code that do not contribute to the example but are needed to embed the code into a proper test case.
 Good examples of such code blocks are imports of external libraries or test assertions.
 - `REMOVE_END`: End of a code block that should be removed from the example
-- `STEP_START`: Starts a code block that can be referenced as a step in a step-by-step guide.
+- `STEP_START $stepName`: Starts a code block that can be referenced as a step in a step-by-step guide.
 See step 6 for short code usage examples.
 - `STEP_END`: End of a code block that can be referenced as a step in step-by-step guides.

 ## Add your example to the content page